gruntwork-io/toc/README.md

 ### Gruntwork Training Reference Materials

+1. [Gruntwork DevOps Training Library](https://gruntwork.io/training/): A collection of training video courses that teach you DevOps.

+1. [A Comprehensive Guide to Terraform](https://blog.gruntwork.io/a-comprehensive-guide-to-terraform-b3d32832baca): Our blog post series on how to use Terraform that covers how Terraform compares to Chef, Puppet, Ansible, and CloudFormation, introduces Terraform syntax, discuss how to manage Terraform state, shows how to build reusable infrastructure with Terraform modules, and introduces a workflow for how to use Terraform as a team.

+1. [A Comprehensive Guide to Building a Scalable Web App on Amazon Web Services](https://www.airpair.com/aws/posts/building-a-scalable-web-app-on-amazon-web-services-p1): A definitive guide on how to think about building apps on AWS, including how to think about scalability and high availability, an overview of how to use the most important AWS services, and an introduction to cloud-native architecture.

+1. [A Comprehensive Guide to Authenticating to AWS on the Command Line](https://blog.gruntwork.io/a-comprehensive-guide-to-authenticating-to-aws-on-the-command-line-63656a686799): Our blog post series on how to authenticate to AWS on the command-line, including how to use Access Keys, IAM Roles, MFA, the Credentials File, Environment Eariables, Instance Metadata, and Gruntwork Houston.

+1. [Lessons Learned From Writing Over 300,000 Lines of Infrastructure Code](https://blog.gruntwork.io/5-lessons-learned-from-writing-over-300-000-lines-of-infrastructure-code-36ba7fadeac1): A concise masterclass on how to write infrastructure code.

+1. [Reusable, composable, battle-tested Terraform modules](https://blog.gruntwork.io/reusable-composable-battle-tested-terraform-modules-9c2fb53bc034): A talk that will change how you deploy and manage infrastructure.

+1. [Gruntwork Production Readiness Checklist](https://gruntwork.io/devops-checklist/): Are you ready to go to prod on AWS?
+Use this checklist to find out.

+1. [Terraform: Up & Running](https://www.terraformupandrunning.com/): This book is the fastest way to get up and running with Terraform, an open source tool that allows you to define your infrastructure as code and to deploy and manage that infrastructure across a variety of public cloud providers (e.g., AWS, Azure, Google Cloud, DigitalOcean) and private cloud and virtualization platforms (e.g. OpenStack, VMWare).

 1. [infrastructure-as-code-training](https://github.com/gruntwork-io/infrastructure-as-code-training): A sample repo we share with customers when we do training on Terraform, Docker, Packer, AWS, etc.

 ### Operating system compatibility